chandshaurya/BankSphere--End-to-End-Customer-Analytics-for-Indian-Retail-Banking/README.md

 ## 📊 Dashboard Pages & KPIs

-The Power BI dashboard is organized into **five pages** with clear navigation and consistent theme design.
+The Power BI dashboard is organized into **eight pages** with clear navigation and consistent theme design.

 ---